noy00y/PCILeech-Litefury/Resources/Textbook - Practical Reverse Engineering.md

         - Instructions may implicity use this register such as `BL` which would store the return address in LR before branching
     - `R15` is the program counter (PC).
 When executing in ARM state, PC is the address of the current instruction + 8 (2 arm instructions ahead).
 In thumb state this would be address of the current instruction + 4 (2 16 bit thumb instructions ahead).
 This is similar to `EIP`/`RIP` from x86, execept we are always pointing to the address of the next instruction to execute
         - The reason for this as follows.
 Arm uses a pipelining behaviour for fetching instructions.
 ARM uses a 3 stage pipeline (fetch, decode and execute).
 While executing the current instruction -> fetch the next 2 instructions.
 So while reading R15, we dont grab the current address but rather the address 2 instructions ahead
         - Code can directly read from and write to the PC register.
+            - Reading PC will give you the address of the instruction at a fixed offset ahead of the one currently being executed.
+ARM state offset is +8 bytes and thumb state offset is +4 bytes
-Writing an address to PC will immediately cause execution to start at that address.
-Consider the snippet in thumb state below
+            - Writing PC (eg `MOV` to PC or `POP {pc}`) immediately alters control flow and execution jumps to the new PC value
+    - Consider the snippet below in thumb state:
         ```ARM
-        1: 0x00008344 push {lr}
+        1: 0x00008344 push {lr} ; push link reg onto stack (which holds return addy)
-        2: 0x00008346 mov r0, pc
+        2: 0x00008346 mov r0, pc ; r0 ← PC = 0x8346 + 4 = 0x834A
-        3: 0x00008348 mov.w r2, r1, lsl #31
+        3: 0x00008348 mov.w r2, r1, lsl #31 ; 32 bit thumb instruction (.w). performs logical left shift on r1 reg by 31 bits
-        4: 0x0000834c pop {pc}
+                                            ; result stored in r2
+        4: 0x0000834c pop {pc} ; pop val from stack into pc reg -> since the last thing pushed was the link reg, we are branching execution immediately to whatever val is stored in `LR`.
+This returns control back to caller
         ```
-        -
+        GDB Demo
+        ```ARM
+        (gdb) br main
+        Breakpoint 1 at 0x8348
+        ...
+        Breakpoint 1, 0x00008348 in main () ; GDB breaks before executing this.
+        (gdb) disas main
+        Dump of assembler code for function main:
+        0x00008344 <+0>: push {lr}
+        0x00008346 <+2>: mov r0, pc
+        => 0x00008348 <+4>: mov.w r2, r1, lsl #31
+        0x0000834c <+8>: pop {pc}
+        0x0000834e <+10>: lsls r0, r0, #0
+        End of assembler dump.
+        (gdb) info register pc
+        pc 0x8348 0x8348 <main+4>
+        (gdb) info register r0
+        r0 0x834a 33610
+        ```
 - asdf